eric-cyp24/Kyber768cbd.jl/README.md

 $ pdflatex -output-directory results scripts/SuccessRateTables.tex
 ```

-If you downloaded the results for other target devices than MS2 you
+If you downloaded the results for other target devices than MS2, you
-should see these tables:
+should see those columns already completed:

 ![Success Rate Table](scripts/SuccessRateTables.png)

-Note that the MS2 columns are still missing.

-To complete those:
+To complete the still missing MS2 columns:
 - First, build the DK2 profiling templates with the following profiling step.
 - Then, run the single-trace attacks on the MS2 target with templates from all
   devices (DK1–RS2).